vapor/docs/4.0/docs/fluent/authentication.md

 }
 ```

-Similar to `User`, `UserToken` now has a static `authenticator()` that can be generate a middleware with `middleware()`.
-The middleware will attempt to find a matching `UserToken` using the value provided in the bearer authentication header.
+Similar to `User`, `UserToken` now has a static `authenticator()` method that can generate a middleware with `middleware()`.
+The middleware will attempt to find a matching `UserToken` using the value provided in the Bearer authentication header.
 If it finds a match, it will fetch the related `User` and authenticate it.

 Test that this route works by sending the following HTTP request where the token is the value you saved from the `POST /login` request.